libasoles/witchcraft-potions/README.md

 ## About the code

 I'm using `Next.js` because it's one of the main framework that React documentation recommends.
-But I'm not actually using many of the features that Next.js provides because this is an small project.
+But I'm not actually using many of the features that Next.js provides because this is a small project.
 I could have used Vite as well.

 Entry point is pages folder.
 There's only one page there, the `Simulator`.